 Listen to the podcast here:

-Branding Strategies To Help You Make Profit From Music With Megan Kuhar
+Music Branding Strategies To Help You Make Profit With Megan Kuhar

 Hi, thanks for having me.
 I am a professor of Music Technology.
 I’m a creative brand and tech coach.
 I’m an audio engineer, videographer, social media manager.
 As a musician, I play percussion and a little bit of keyboards for fun.
 I have been a musician all of my life.
 I love singing, harmonies, and all sorts of things.
 I went to music school.
 I studied percussion.
 When I graduated, it was when the Great Recession started hitting.
 I was majoring in Arts Management at the time.
 I couldn’t find a nonprofit arts job.
 It was hard, plus I also didn’t want one.
 I think it was a little bit of a blessing in disguise.
 I ended up going back to school for audio engineering and then I went to teaching.
 I started working with individuals that were musicians or artists that wanted to get more into technology.